Guides

 2. Check whether fragrance-free means no fragrance rather than simply unscented marketing.

-3. Use EPA Safer Choice, EWG, or Green Seal evidence where available.
+3. Use EPA Safer Choice, EWG, or Green Seal sources where available.

 4. Keep disinfecting and cleaning claims separate.